UWNETLAB/gitnet/README.md

 The core data class for all data collected by `gitnet` is a `Log`. `Logs` contain a core dataset of records, attributes documenting its retrieval, and a number of methods to explore, clean, and export the data it contains.
 In practice, users will generally use a subclass of the `Log` class, with extra features appropriate for the source of their data (e.g. the `Log` subclass for Git commit data is called `CommitLog`, and has methods for generating author-file networks, ignoring files by extension, and so on.)

 The core dataset is a dictionary of dictionaries, and held in log.collection.
-All `Logs` are subscriptable, so you can access individual records directly by their identifiers e.g. `log[record_id]`.
+All `Logs` are subscriptable, so you can access individual records directly by their identifiers (e.g. their commit hash).

 The basic methods available for `Log` and all its subclasses are as follows: